ammarhakim/gkyl-doc/source/VlasovOnCartGrid.rst

    * - bcz
      - Length two table with BCs in Z direction.
 Only needed if CDIM>2
      - { }
+   * - field
+     - Type of field solver to use.
+See details below.
+This is optional and if not specified no force terms will be evolved, i.e. the particles will be assumed to be neutral.
+     - nil

 .. note::